pragmaprime/pragmaprime.github.io/_pages/about/prime-people/index.md

 <div class="col-lg-9" markdown="1">

 ###### Teri Simas
 Teri received her Bachelor's degree in Sociology and Spanish from Central Washington University.
-She serves as PRIME Program Manager, the PRAGMA Program Manager, and has been with both programs since their inception; Analyst with the National Biomedical Computation Resource.
+She serves as the PRIME Program Manager, the PRAGMA Program Manager, and has been with both programs since their inception.
+In addition, she is an Analyst with the National Biomedical Computation Resource.

 **Professional Interests:** Inspiring students to perform at levels higher than their expectations.